-REMINDER: GARBAGE SERVICE IS MANDATORY IN SHORELINE Did you know all single-family residences in Shoreline must receive and pay for garbage service?
+Did you know all single-family residences in Shoreline must receive and pay for garbage service?
 Garbage collection is a required and essential service to keep our city clean and safe.
 When you enroll in garbage service, food and yard waste and recycling are also included at no added cost.

 How much does it cost?

 The amount you pay depends on the amount you throw away.
-Garbage cart sizes range from a 10-gallon microcan (\$17.50 monthly rate) up to a 96-gallon cart (\$60.80 monthly rate).
+Garbage cart sizes range from a 10-gallon micro-can (\$17.50 monthly rate\) up to a 96-gallon cart (\$60.80 monthly rate\).
 Call Recology at 206-763-4444 or visit Recology.com/Shoreline to learn more and sign up.
-You can also scan the QR code.

 Going on vacation?

 If you are a residential property customer, you may temporarily suspend your garbage service due to vacations or other reasons.
-To temporarily stop service, call Recology's customer service at 206-763-4444 or fill out a vacation hold form at Recology. com/Shoreline.
+To temporarily stop service, call Recology's customer service at 206-763-4444 or fill out a vacation hold form at Recology.com/Shoreline.
 Recology will not bill you for stopped collections if you make the request at least one week before the affected collection day.
 The first week of vacation hold service is free, but Recology will charge you \$1/week for every week after.

-Rates are based on the 2024 Recology rate schedule and do not include fees such as the 2024 King County Fixed Disposal Charge.
+\Rates are based on the 2024 Recology rate schedule and do not include fees such as the 2024 King County Fixed Disposal Charge.
+Visit Recology.com/Shoreline to view all current Shoreline garbage service rates.

-Visit Recology. com/Shorelineor scan QR

-Code to view

-all current

-Shoreline

-garbage service

-rates.